thinkabouthub/NugetyCore/README.md

 In comparison to monolithic compositition of components and assemblies which is arguably an anti-pattern, Modular design is now actively encouraged by Microsoft and is a fundamental principal of ASP.NET Core.

+# How do I get started?
+Our [Getting Started](https://github.com/thinkabouthub/Nugety/wiki/getting-started/) tutorial walks you through integrating Nugety with a simple ASP.NET Core app and gives you some starting points for learning more.

 ## Get Packages

-You can get Nugety by [grabbing the latest NuGet packages](https://www.myget.org/feed/Packages/nugety-core).
-If you're feeling adventurous, [continuous integration builds are on MyGet](https://www.myget.org/gallery/nugety-core).
+You can get Nugety by [grabbing the latest NuGet packages](https://www.myget.org/feed/Packages/nugety).
+If you're feeling adventurous, [continuous integration builds are on MyGet](https://www.myget.org/gallery/nugety).

 [Release notes are available on the wiki](https://github.com/thinkabouthub/nugety/wiki).